jayphelps/core-decorators/README.md

 npm install core-decorators --save
 ```

-This can be consumed by any transpiler that supports decorators like [babel.js](https://babeljs.io/) or using the recent iterations of TypeScript.
-To use with babel, you must include the correct babel plugins for decorator [parsing](http://babeljs.io/docs/plugins/syntax-decorators/) and [transformation](http://babeljs.io/docs/plugins/transform-decorators/) or use [stage-1](http://babeljs.io/docs/plugins/preset-stage-1/). *Babel 6 [does not yet support decorators](https://phabricator.babeljs.io/T2645), use Babel 5 until that is fixed.*
+This can be consumed by any transpiler that supports stage-0 of the decorators spec, like [babel.js](https://babeljs.io/) version 5 or using the recent iterations of TypeScript. *Babel 6 [does not yet support decorators](https://phabricator.babeljs.io/T2645), use Babel 5 until that is fixed.*

 ##### Bower/globals